 Enjoy the great outdoors and test your limits together.
 “Rock climbing boosts the confidence of each member of the couple, while also improving trust, as you have to trust your partner with your life,” says Daniele Condorelli, CEO of the dating app pear.

-Even if you don’t consider yourself a great dancer, learning a new style of dance together can help you improve your teamwork skills as a couple.
+Even if you don’t consider yourself a great dancer, learning a new style of dance together can improve teamwork—making it one of the most advantageous hobbies for couples.
 “You have to work together and be responsive to your partner in order to master ballroom dancing,” Milrad points out.
 Plus, you’ll definitely impress your friends at the next wedding you attend.
 For more great date inspiration, check out the 40 Irresistible Second Date Ideas.

 Especially in races.
 “For couples who are in shape (or trying to get there), races can be exciting and also provide time to bond,” says David Bennett, a certified counselor and relationship expert.
 “There are many fun themed races (Color Run, Zombie Mud Run, etc.) and more extreme ones (Tough Mudder, Warrior Dash, etc.), allowing for enough variety to keep couples busy all year.”
 Plus, you’ll log some quality time together while training.